wombleton/gitlaw-nz/acts/E/Estate and Gift Duties Act 1968.md

     (3) Notwithstanding any assessment or payment of gift duty, or any notice by the Commissioner that no gift duty is payable, the Commissioner may at any time and from time to time thereafter, if for any reason whatever the gift duty has not been correctly assessed, make an assessment or amend the assessment of gift duty.

-    (4) As soon as conveniently may be after an assessment or amended assessment has been made, the Commissioner shall give notice of his assessment or amended assessment to the person who delivered the gift statement, or, in the case of an assessment under subsection (2) or any amendment to such an assessment, to the appropriate person.
+    (4) As soon as conveniently may be after an assessment or amended assessment has been made, the Commissioner shall give notice of his or her assessment or amended assessment to the person who delivered the gift statement, or, in the case of an assessment under subsection (2) or any amendment to such an assessment, to the appropriate person.

-    (5) If the Commissioner is of the opinion that no gift duty is payable, he shall give notice accordingly to the person to whom an assessment would be required to be given under subsection (4).
+    (5) If the Commissioner is of the opinion that no gift duty is payable, he or she shall give notice accordingly to the person to whom an assessment would be required to be given under subsection (4).

     (6) The Commissioner may assess by way of composition the gift duty the Commissioner considers is proper in the circumstances if it is difficult, impracticable or would cause undue delay or expense to determine the exact amount of gift duty payable because of complex or uncertain facts, or any other cause.